desraymondz/AmongBros/README.md

 ## 📄 License

-This project is created for educational purposes as part of university coursework.
+This project is part of ITP1 coursework and is intended for educational purposes.

----

-**Enjoy your space adventure! 🚀✨**

-Made with ❤️ using p5.js